UedaTakeyuki/autostart2/README.md

 The ***autostart2*** provides the simplest way to make your application a **Systemd service** supported.
 All you have to do is only ```autostart --on```, this will do all the tedious work of making the appropriate unit file, linking it to the appropriate folder, daemon-reloading, enabling, and starting.
 For you with a lot of technical experience, these are just tedious tasks, but　it can be a nightmare for end users with no technical experience who are told by you to “configure and use it as the Systemd service.”
 Instead, "do ```autostart --on```" would be a kind, easy, and helpful instruction even end users can execute well.

 ## How does this work?

+### 1. Call autostart by specifying the path where the service is made from.
 Suppose you have a folder like [time](https://github.com/UedaTakeyuki/autostart2/tree/main/test/time) that has 2 executable files as [time](https://github.com/UedaTakeyuki/autostart2/blob/main/test/time/time) that has the same name as the folder, and [cl](https://github.com/UedaTakeyuki/autostart2/blob/main/test/time/cl) judging from the name it is probably a client application.